 We plot our results in Figure 1.
-In each of the plots for this figure, the frequency of referencing the relevant language is indicated by the y-axis, and reviewer experience is indicated by the x-axis.
-Within each plot, lines of different styles (solid, dashed, etc.) represent different genre sizes (i.e. different levels of field autonomy).
-Because our hypotheses predict differences between reviewers with different experience (i.e. different levels of field-specific cultural capital), moderated by genre size (field autonomy/heteronomy), support for our hypotheses would be indicated by different slopes for the lines in the plots.
+In each of the plots for this figure, the frequency of referencing the relevant language is indicated by the y axis, and reviewer experience is indicated by the x axis.
+Within each plot, lines of different styles (solid, dashed, etc.) represent different genre sizes (i.e., different levels of field autonomy).
+Because our hypotheses predict differences between reviewers with different experience (i.e., different levels of field-specific cultural capital), moderated by genre size (field autonomy / heteronomy), support for our hypotheses would be indicated by different slopes for the lines in the plots.

 The general pattern of results shown in Figure 1 supports our hypotheses.
 First, consider the effects when genre size was large (high heteronomy).
 To do this, focus on the small-dashed lines in Figure 1, which represent the effects for the largest genres in our data set.
 Recall Bourdieu's prediction that, for these heteronomous genres, type authenticity will be more important and moral authenticity will be less important.
 We hypothesized that less-experienced reviewers are more likely than more-experienced reviewers to reflect these standards.
 We would therefore expect a downward-sloping line for type authenticity language (because reviewers with more experience are less likely to use this language) and an upward-sloping line for moral authenticity language (because reviewers with more experience are more likely to use this language).
-The small-dashed lines are indeed downward-sloping in Figure 1(a) and 1(b) (type-authenticity language) and are upward-sloping in Figure 1(c) and 1(d) (moral-authenticity language).
+The small-dashed lines are indeed downward-sloping in Figures 1.A and 1.B (type-authenticity language) and are upward-sloping in Figures 1.C and 1.D (moral-authenticity language).

 Now consider the effects when genre size was small (high autonomy).
-To do this, focus on the solid lines in Figure 1, which represent the effects for the smallest genres in our data set.
+To do this, focus on the solid lines in Figure 1, which represent the effects for the largest genres in our data set.
 Recall Bourdieu's prediction that type authenticity will be less important for autonomous genres and moral authenticity will be more important.
 Given our hypotheses, we would expect an upward-sloping line for type authenticity language (because reviewers with more experience are more likely to use this language) and a downward-sloping line for moral authenticity language (because reviewers with more experience are less likely to use this language).
-The solid lines are indeed upward-sloping in Figure 1(a) and 1(b) (type-authenticity language) and are downward-sloping in Figure 1(c) and 1(d) (moral-authenticity language).

-While the visual pattern of data in Figure 1 suggests general support for our hypotheses, we performed statistical tests on each model by using the Johnson-Neyman technique (Hayes and Matthes, 2009; Johnson and Neyman, 1936), which calculates the range of the moderator in which the independent variable's effect on the dependent variable is statistically different from zero.
+While the visual pattern of data in Figure 1 suggests general support for our hypotheses, we performed statistical tests on each model by employing the Johnson-Neyman technique (Hayes and Matthes, 2009; Johnson and Neyman, 1936), which calculates the range of the moderator in which the independent variable's effect on the dependent variable is statistically different from zero.
 This technique is also called a floodlight analysis (Spiller et al., 2013).
 The points of transition identified through this method distinguish areas, if any, in which the independent variable's effect on the dependent variable is statistically distinct (Hayes and Rockwood, 2017).